Innovative Development & Expansion to Advance ACS

 Find a champion!

 New ideas may be submitted on a rolling basis online.
 All ACS Members are eligible to participate, but their proposals must be endorsed by a governance unit, such as a Local Section, Technical Division, International Chapter, Student Chapter, or Committee, which will be considered the Idea Champion.
-New ideas may not be submitted by individual members or groups of members.
-Ideas collected are distributed to a collaborative New Idea Working Group (NIWG) to review and triage monthly.
+Ideas collected are distributed to a collaborative New Idea Working Group (NIWG) to review periodically.

 Ideas will be evaluated for the breadth and depth of impact and their alignment with the ACS Strategic Goals.
 Feedback and transparency are an essential part of this process.
-The NIWG is charged with regular communication including acknowledging receipt and confirming anticipated timelines.
+The NIWG is charged with regular communication with the submitter and the Idea Champion.

 What can you expect after your idea is submitted?

 - The New Idea Working Group (NIWG) will confirm receipt.
-The NIWG will review your submission, and you will receive feedback within six weeks.
+Once your submission is reviewed, you will receive feedback regarding recommended next steps and timelines.

 - If your idea is ready to move forward into a potential pilot or requires further refinement, you will be matched with an ACS Staff Champion to provide support.

 If an idea has too narrow a focus (will only help a single governance unit, or very targeted demographic) the idea will be returned to the governance unit with feedback and suggestions on where to identify alternative funding mechanisms.
 The New Idea process ends here for this idea.
 If the idea impact can be broadened to move it from a Limited Impact to a Society-Wide Impact, the NIWG may still choose to assign a Staff Champion to help the Idea Champion refine the idea further.